afshinator/OdinRailsStudyGroup/week3-transcript.md

   ...
 ```

 - betterspecs.org brings up this point.
 Funny thing is betterspec.org article uses 'should' in other parts of the article, and so do many especially older posts.
-I'm not sure if I'm missing some information about where 'should' is more appropriate or at least acceptable.
+I'm not sure if I'm missing some information about where 'should' is more appropriate, or at least acceptable.

 ---